 A list of the cases that Paul has appeared in before the High Court, Court of Appeal and Supreme Court (Trial Division) is available here.
 Those cases include:

-Paul also appeared in Sky v Sky VCC 417.
-Another case - The Queen v Creamer VSC 196 - was reviewed in K Toole, ‘Self Defence and the Reasonable Woman: Equality before the New Victorian Law’ (2012) 36 Melbourne University Law Review 250.
+Another case - R v Creamer VSC 196 - was reviewed in K Toole, ‘Self Defence and the Reasonable Woman: Equality before the New Victorian Law’ (2012) 36 Melbourne University Law Review 250.

 Paul was the Secretary of Liberty Victoria from 2014 to 2018.
 He is an author for LexisNexis and the Lawyers Practice Manual Victoria.
 He holds a Master of Laws from the University of Melbourne.
 Prior to coming to the Bar, he was a Public Defender at VLA Chambers.
 He often facilitates advocacy training at Victoria Legal Aid.
 He is on the Victoria Legal Aid Preferred Trial Counsel List and has been granted an Indictable Crime Certificate.

 To get in touch with Paul Smallwood | or for more information please contact the Clerk on: +61 3 9225 7222 or email@example.com